Subham130695/personal-blog/README.md

 ## Deployment

-This project is configured for Vercel deployment:
+This project is configured for Railway deployment:

 1. **Push to GitHub**
-2. **Connect to Vercel**
+2. **Connect to Railway**
 3. **Automatic deployment**

 ## Project Structure